hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Practical_Considerations.md

 The API to submit a job to Jet is in a way deceptively simple: "just call a method."
-As long as you're toying around with Jet instances started locally on your computer, everything will indeed work.
+As long as you're toying around with Jet instances started locally in a single JVM, everything will indeed work.
 However, as soon as you try to deploy to an actual cluster, you'll face the consequences of the fact that your job definition must travel over the wire to reach remote members which don't have your code on their